-One of the biggest challenges for scientific journals is membership in international indexing databases.
+One of the biggest challenges for scientific journals is indexing in international indexing databases, e.g., Scopus, WoS, and EBSCO.
 Membership of a journal in such databases enhances the visibility, readability, and availability of articles.
 Indexing databases are usually classified into three groups, as follows

 Specialized databases, including Embase and MEDLINE

-Databases for special locations regarded as third-level databases
+Databases for special locations are regarded as third-level databases, e.g. ISC

-It is difficult for a journal to be indexed in databases of grade 1 and 2 since these databases usually involve severe criteria for membership, including
+It is difficult for a journal to be indexed in databases of grades 1 and 2 since these databases usually involve severe criteria for membership, including:

-- All the published articles of a journal should follow the journal guidelines
+- All the published articles in a journal should follow the journal guidelines

 - Articles should have clear titles and abstracts

-- The articles should include the appropriate style of referencing (based on journal guideline)
+- The articles should include the appropriate style of referencing (based on journal guidelines)

-- Name of authors and their affiliations should be clearly stated in the article
+- The author’s names and affiliations should be clearly stated in the article.

 - Ethical issues should be observed in all the articles